lpaolini/AccentaG4/README.md

 - expose a HTTPS server for serving the web application
 - expose a secure websockets server (used by the web application)
 - accept and manage websockets connections
-- listen to MCU for incoming messages and forward to websockets clients
+- listen to MCU for incoming messages and broadcast to websockets clients
 - listen to websockets clients for incoming messages and forward to MCU
-- send email notifications for critical events
+- send email notifications

-[Server-side code](src/mpu/server) is written in Javascript and runs under latest NodeJS and depends on the modules [serialport](https://github.com/serialport/node-serialport), [ws](https://github.com/websockets/ws) and [rxjs](https://rxjs-dev.firebaseapp.com/)
+[Server-side code](src/mpu/server) is written in Javascript and runs under latest NodeJS and depends on [express](https://github.com/expressjs/express) [serialport](https://github.com/serialport/node-serialport), [ws](https://github.com/websockets/ws) and [rxjs](https://github.com/ReactiveX/rxjs)

 [Client-side code](src/mpu/client) is a HTML5/CSS3/Javascript application running in the browser.